jrson11/GeoSon/docs/handbook_for_CPT.rst

 13. Dr and Friction angle for SAND

-14. qnet and Su for CLAY
+14. qnet and Su with Nkt for CLAY

 15. Vs and Gmax for SAND/CLAY